OS-Copilot/OS-Copilot/docs/source/index.rst

 Join our community to connect with other enthusiasts, share your tools and demos, and collaborate on innovative projects.
 Stay engaged and get the latest updates by following us:

 - **Discord**: Join our Discord server for real-time discussions, support, and to share your work with the community.
-Click here to join: [Discord Server](https://discord.gg/PDsRrEV27b).
+Click here to join: `Discord Server <https://discord.gg/PDsRrEV27b>`_ .
-- **Twitter**: Follow us on Twitter [@oscopilot](https://twitter.com/oscopilot) for the latest news, updates, and highlights from our community.
+- **Twitter**: Follow us on Twitter `@oscopilot <https://twitter.com/oscopilot>`_ for the latest news, updates, and highlights from our community.

 Contributing